 Why it matters

-Carbon monoxide is a gas which is highly poisonous to both people and animals.
+Carbon monoxide is a highly poisonous gas to both people and animals.
 It is difficult to recognise because it has no colour, smell, or taste.

 What we do

-All our homes have gas connections which are fitted with carbon monoxide detectors.
+All our homes have gas connections fitted with carbon monoxide detectors.
 They will make a sound if the gas is detected.

 If the detector in your property starts sounding, or you experience drowsiness, headaches, nausea, or chest pains when using a gas appliance, call us immediately on 0300 3300 900.